Contact us

 Management control is often confused, especially in small and medium-sized enterprises, with cost accounting or industrial accounting.

-Management control was born as a management control, or as a tool to support the Management in controlling the company management, essentially divided into the following phases:
+Management control, on the other hand, was born as a management control, that is, as a tool to support management in controlling company management, essentially articulated in the following phases:

 Continue reading the attached article...